ucl-syseng-tools-for-vscode/UnitPylot/README.md

 # ✨ TestPylot ✨

-**TestPylot** is a Visual Studio Code (VSCode) extension designed to enhance the experience of using pytest for testing Python code.
-It provides various features to streamline the testing process, improve code coverage, and optimise test performance.
+**TestPylot** is a Copilot-enabled Visual Studio Code (VS Code) extension designed to enhance the unit testing experience for Python developers wokring for Brownfield Codebases.
+Developers can use our extension on an existing codebase to get immediate insights into their testing suite.

+It offers a range of features to streamline unit testing, enhance code coverage, and optimise test performance.
+The interactive dashboard visualises key test metrics and intelligent suggestions are provided to improve test quality.

 ## Features 🌟